 - Does not offer cosigner releases

-- Only one repayment term
+- Only offers two repayment terms

 - Does not offer loans for career training or certificate programs

 None of Discover’s loans charge origination fees, application fees or late fees.
 You never have to worry about prepayment penalties either, so you can pay off your loans early and save money on interest.
+The lender also offers a 1% cash-back reward for eligible students who get at least a 3.0 GPA.

 While some private lenders have caps on how much you can borrow, Discover doesn’t have loan limits; you can borrow up to the total cost of attendance at your school.
-Repayment terms vary based on the type of loan you take out — undergraduate loans have a 15-year term — but you can choose from three different repayment options to manage your loans while you’re in school.
+Repayment terms vary based on the type of loan you take out — undergraduate loans have a single 15-year term — but you can choose from three different repayment options to manage your loans while you’re in school.
 Repayment options include interest-only, flat monthly and deferred payments.

 Because students tend to have limited credit histories, most student borrowers will need a cosigner on their loan application to qualify.
-However, be aware that Discover doesn’t offer co-signer releases.
+However, be aware that Discover doesn’t offer cosigner releases.
 The cosigner remains responsible for the loan if you fall behind on your payments until the loan is paid in full.
 The only workaround is if you refinance the loan and qualify for it to be solely in your name.

 Discover offers loans for undergraduates, graduate school, medical school, law school, healthcare profession residencies, bar exam study and parent student loans.
 Other useful products for students include student loan refinancing options and student credit cards.